evilmartians/lefthook/README.md

 ## Custom file list

 Hookah can be even more specific in selecting files.
-If you want to choose diff of all changed files between current branch and master branch you can do it this way:
+If you want to choose diff of all changed files between the current branch and master branch you can do it this way:

 ```yml
 # hookah.yml